Amarillo College: History

-Prior to 1929, Amarillo was the largest Texas city without a public college.
+Before 1929 Amarillo was the largest Texas city without a public college.
 George Ordway and James Guleke helped to introduce a house bill that would establish junior college districts in the Amarillo area.
 On July 16, 1929, Amarillo College (AC) became the first Texas junior college district to be organized independent of a school district.
 The first classes were held later that year in September with a total of 86 students in its first class.
 The college moved to its main campus on Washington Street in 1937 in what is now known as Ordway Hall.

 Throughout the first half of the 1940s Amarillo College's Defense School and other classes trained for wartime building efforts.
 In 1942 the president of the college, Dr. Mead, was commissioned to the Army and forced to take a leave of absence to help in the war.

-In 1951, Amarillo College became one of the first three publicly supported Texas college to have racially integrated undergraduate classes, and in 1953 AC had its first African American graduate.
+In 1951 Amarillo College became one of the first three publicly supported Texas college to have racially integrated undergraduate classes, and in 1953 AC had its first African American graduate.
 The other colleges to admit African Americans at the time were Texas Southmost College in Brownsville and Howard County Junior College in Big Spring.

 Amarillo College was the host of a men's basketball team from the 1960s through several years in the 1980s.
 In 1970, the team was ranked 9th in the nation in pre-season rankings and spent much of the season in the top ten among junior colleges in the nation.
 The conference included New Mexico JC, Odessa College, Frank Phillips College, New Mexico Military Institute, Howard County College, South Plains College and Clarendon College.

 The college also had a men's and women's tennis team as well as a men's golf team in the 1960s and 1970s.
 In 1971, the AC golf team finished sixth in conference action.

-In 1999, the school's fencing team was initiated into the Amarillo College Fencing Association.
-The program ended with the death of Coach Chuck Slaughter in 2016.
+In 1999 the school's fencing team was initiated into the Amarillo College Fencing Association.
+The program survived the death of Coach Chuck Slaughter in 2016.

 The school founded an intercollegiate esports team in 2019, which continues to compete against schools around the country.

-In 2022, Amarillo College re-entered intercollegiate sports with a planned schedule of men's baseball, women's softball, and men's and women's cross country.
+In 2022 Amarillo College re-entered intercollegiate sports with a planned schedule of men's baseball, women's softball, and men's and women's cross country.
 As part of the revived sports program, the school mascot got a makeover, a new costume, and was renamed Ace the Badger.

 Amarillo College reached a record enrollment number of over 10,000 students in 2004.

-Prior to winning the Aspen Prize in 2023, Amarillo College was a Top 5 finalist for the Aspen Institute's Aspen Prize for Community College Excellence in 2021 and ultimately was named a 2021 Rising Star.
+Before winning the Aspen Prize in 2023, Amarillo College was a Top 5 finalist for the Aspen Institute's Aspen Prize for Community College Excellence in 2021 and ultimately was named a 2021 Rising Star.
 The Aspen Prize is awarded every two years.